lebadac/1301_Fire-Semantic-Segmentation/README.md

 ```

 ## Usage
-Run the main script to load data, train models, perform distillation, and evaluate:
+Run the main script to load pre-trained weights and evaluate models on the test dataset:
 ```
 python main.py
 ```